Congressional panel investigates deadly Astroworld concert

 The committee is requesting that Live Nation provide documentation on the questions by Jan.
 7 and that it provide a briefing to committee members by Jan.
 12.

-Such a briefing to the committee would be behind closed doors and not open to the public.
+Such a briefing would be behind closed doors and not open to the public.

-A Live Nation spokeswoman did not immediately reply to an email seeking comment.
+“We are assisting local authorities in their investigation and will of course share information with the Committee as well.
+Safety is core to live events and Live Nation engages in detailed security planning in coordination with local stakeholders including law enforcement, fire and EMT professionals.
+We are heartbroken by the events at Astroworld and our deepest sympathies go out to the families and friends of the victims,” Live Nation said in a statement.

 Some 300 people were injured and treated at the festival site and 25 were taken to hospitals.